Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : a script thats creates a specific dir with defined permissions 13-change group
-: a script that changes group owner of a file
+: a script that changes group owner of a file 100-change-owner-and-group
+: a script that changes owner and group owner